What is permitted development and what are its limits?

 What's the difference between planning permission and permitted development?

 Planning permission is granted case-by-case by your local planning authority.
-You submit an application, pay a fee (£258 for a householder application in England), and wait through an 8-week determination.
+You submit an application, pay a fee (£548 for a householder application in England from 1 April 2026), and wait through an 8-week determination.
 Permitted development is granted in advance, by Parliament, through the GPDO 2015.
 No application.
 No fee.
 No decision.

 How big can I extend my house without planning permission?

-The Larger Householder Development route extends single-storey rear projections to 6m (terraced/semi) or 8m (detached), but requires prior approval — including a 21-day neighbour consultation.
-The council can refuse.
+The Larger Householder Development route extends single-storey rear projections to 6m (terraced/semi) or 8m (detached), but requires prior approval — including a 42-day neighbour consultation.
+The council can refuse on amenity grounds.

 Can I install a heat pump under permitted development?

 Yes, in most cases.
-Air-source heat pumps qualify under Class G of Part 14 of the GPDO, provided installation meets MCS standards, the unit's volume is below 1.5 cubic metres, and noise conditions are met.
+Air-source heat pumps qualify under Class G of Part 14 of the GPDO 2015, provided installation meets MCS standards, the unit's volume is below 1.5 cubic metres, and noise conditions are met.
 The 2023 amendments removed the previous one-metre boundary restriction in many cases.

 Ground-source heat pumps face fewer restrictions when sited within domestic curtilage.